 Yes – see images below

-There is a small lip (around 5cm) from house to the outside decking and covered patio.
+There is a low (4 cm) threshold ramp from house to the outside decking and covered patio.
 Rest comfortably under the covered deck.
-Or, if this is a concern, please bring your portable ramp.
-No wheelchair access to grass.
+Currently there is a large step to the grassed area.
+If you wish to access the grass, please bring your portable ramp, as currently no wheelchair access to grass.

 Wheelchair friendly bedroom